-The effects of changes in the current account on net demand for the Norwegian krone can be illustrated by adjusting the basic balance for transfers and earnings to the Petroleum Fund and oil companies' estimated cash surplus.
+The effects of changes in the current account on net demand for the Norwegian krone can be illustrated by adjusting the basic balance for transfers to the Petroleum Fund and oil companies' estimated cash surplus.
 Even though the current account surplus is increasing from 2003 to 2004 as a result of high oil prices, the adjusted basic balance is falling.
 In isolation, this is contributing to a decline in demand for the Norwegian krone.
 The decline is due to high import growth, which is reducing the current account surplus.

 In the Government's budget proposal, the use of petroleum revenues remains virtually unchanged between 2004 and 2005.
 In spite of this, the krone exchange rate has appreciated recently.
 This reflects short-term capital inflows and may indicate that foreign exchange market operators expect that the use of petroleum revenues will increase in the years ahead.
+A levelling off or a fall in oil prices and a stable use of petroleum revenues could reverse these short-term capital flows.